Getting Your Home Ready for a Spring Sale

 Projects to Increase Your Home’s Chances of Selling

-Most people keep their home up to date and free of any major problems.
-However, there seems to be a list of small, maintenance items that need repair or replacing for most every home.
+Most people keep their homes up to date and free of any major problems.
+However, there seems to be a list of small, maintenance items that need repair or replacement for almost every home.
 If you intend to sell your home in the spring, now is the time to undertake those small home projects in order to improve the safety and overall value of the home.

 Fixing up the Outside

 Vertical Boards – Some people refer to these as fascia boards.
 They are the boards directly under your gutters that face out towards the street.
 Since gutters can leak these boards are prone to show signs of decay.
 Inspect the boards to ensure they are all in good shape.

 Paint or siding – If you have paint on the exterior of your home, check all of the walls for any cracked paint or peeling paint.
 If there is siding, look for any pieces of siding that may be out of alignment with the other pieces.
 Also, keep an eye out for missing pieces of siding.